-There is some concern that taking glucosamine hydrochloride and acetaminophen (Tylenol, others) together might affect how well each works.
-But more information is needed to know if this interaction is a big concern.
+- There is some concern that taking glucosamine hydrochloride and acetaminophen (Tylenol, others) together might affect how well each works.
+However, more information is needed to know if this interaction is a big concern.

-There has been concern that glucosamine hydrochloride might increase blood sugar in people with diabetes.
-There was also the concern that glucosamine hydrochloride might decrease how well medications used for diabetes work.
+- There has been concern that glucosamine hydrochloride might increase blood sugar in people with diabetes.
+There has also been concern that glucosamine hydrochloride might decrease how well medications used for diabetes work.
 However, research now indicates that glucosamine hydrochloride probably does not increase blood sugar in people with diabetes.
 Therefore, glucosamine hydrochloride probably does not interfere with diabetes medications.
 To be cautious, if you take glucosamine hydrochloride and have diabetes, monitor your blood sugar closely.

 Some medications used for diabetes include glimepiride (Amaryl), glyburide (DiaBeta, Glynase PresTab, Micronase), insulin, pioglitazone (Actos), rosiglitazone (Avandia), chlorpropamide (Diabinese), glipizide (Glucotrol), tolbutamide (Orinase), and others.

 Are there interactions with herbs and supplements?